nais/doc/nais-application/reference.md

 ### `spec.vault.paths[]`
 Overriding the `paths` array is optional, and will give you fine-grained control over which Vault paths that will be mounted on the file system.
 Refer to the [Vault documentation](https://github.com/navikt/vault-iac/tree/master/doc) for details.
-The default path specified below will always be attemped to mounted.
+The default path specified below will always be attemped to be mounted.

 #### `spec.vault.paths[].kvPath`
 Path to Vault key/value store that should be mounted into the file system.